thomaslule/twitch-channel/README.md

 ### What if I don't have streamlabs?

-Just don't put the `streamlabs_secret_token` option then, sadly you won't catch the "host" event, I found no satisfactory way to catch it without Streamlabs.
+Just don't put the `streamlabs_secret_token` config then, sadly you won't catch the "host" event, I found no satisfactory way to catch it without Streamlabs.

 ## Events